zoltanradics/forecastly/README.md

 * Use ReactJS
 * Pay attention to semantics: any HTML might work, but choosing the right tags show you care
 * Show us you know how to create a modern user interface using CSS or your favourite CSS preprocessor
-* Communicate to the Dark Sky API through a PHP (or Javascript) back-end
+* Communicate to the Dark Sky API through a PHP or JavaScript back-end

 **Timing**